bcgov/api-specs/geocoder/faults.md

 <a name="STREET_QUALIFIER.spelledWrong">Street Qualifier Spelled Wrong</a> | A given street qualifier was spelled wrong but was successfully corrected to match a known street qualifier.
 <a name="STREET_TYPE.missing">Street Type Missing</a> | A given address didn’t contain a street type for a given street name in a given locality but one was found.
 <a name="STREET_TYPE.notMatched">Street Type Not Matched</a> | A given street type for a given street name in a given locality was not found.
 A match containing the correct street type is returned.
+<a name="STREET_TYPE.notPrefix">Street Type Not Prefix</a> | A given street street was placed before street name instead of after.
+A match with a correctly positioned street type is returned.
+<a name="STREET_TYPE.notSuffix">Street Type Not Suffix</a> | A given street type was placed after street name instead of before.
+A match with a correctly positioned street type is returned.
 <a name="STREET_TYPE.spelledWrong">Street Type Spelled Wrong</A> | A given street type was spelled wrong but was successfully corrected to match a known street type.
 <a name="UNRECOGNIZED_ELEMENT.notAllowed">Unrecognized element notAllowed</a>	| There are unnecessary or redundant words in an address.
 For example, the following address has a redundant streetType (e.g., Road): 33457 COTTAGE LANE ROAD ABBOTSFORD BC.
 The following address has an unnecessary site name (e.g., ABERDEEN SQUARE) : ABERDEEN SQUARE 101-2764 BARNET HIGHWAY COQUITLAM BC
 Unit Designator Is Alias | A given unit designator is an alias of the official unit designator.
 A match containing the official unit designator is returned.